 How we give our money has a lot to say about who we’re trusting in.
 I have a friend who is so committed to tithing that he tithes on any form of income received, whether it be a gift, government check or bi-weekly pay stub, he immediately takes a portion off to give to the work of God.

-Not only is this intentionality commendable, but it serves as a great reminder that what he receives is only possible because God has first given it to him.
+Not only is this intentionality commendable, but it serves as a great reminder that what we receive is only possible because God has first given it to us.

 James says in James 1:17, “Every good and perfect gift comes from above, coming down from the Father of heavenly lights, who does not change like shifting shadows.”
 You may not have the biggest paycheck or you might not receive the most extravagant gifts, but are you still cognizant that what comes your way is from God?